pgfoster/p4-phylogenetics/share/sphinxdoc/tutorial/simsWithRefData.rst

 INDELible
 ~~~~~~~~~

-INDELible is a very capable simulation program written by William Fletcher when he was in Ziheng Yang's group, and described `here <http://mbe.oxfordjournals.org/content/26/8/1879.full>`_.
+INDELible is a very capable simulation program written by William Fletcher when he was in Ziheng Yang's group, and described in this paper `http://mbe.oxfordjournals.org/content/26/8/1879.full <http://mbe.oxfordjournals.org/content/26/8/1879.full>`_.
-The manual, tutorial, and source code can be found `here <http://abacus.gene.ucl.ac.uk/software/indelible/>`_.
+The manual, tutorial, and source code can be found at `http://abacus.gene.ucl.ac.uk/software/indelible/ <http://abacus.gene.ucl.ac.uk/software/indelible/>`_.

 As in PAML, the composition (state frequencies) is given in the order ``TCAG``, and the rate matrix parameters are ``TC TA TG CA CG`` with  ``AG=1``.
 So my composition of ``ACGT = [0.1, 0.2, 0.3, 0.4]`` would be ``[0.4, 0.2, 0.1, 0.3]``, and